BIOL548O/website/content/page/06_PeerReview_2.md

 *Please don't keep a copy of your reviewee's data!*

-Here is a template for Peer Review 2. **Copy and paste this in response to the GitHub Issue that announces your review**
+Peer review template (copy and paste into the GitHub Issue):

 ```
 ## organization